MrKai77/Loop/CONTRIBUTING.md

 Welcome to Loop.
 If you're here, you may be interested in adding to this awesome project.
 Well, let's get to it!

+If at any time you need help, contact us on [Discord](https://discord.gg/2CZ2N6PKjq) or make an issue on GitHub.

 ## Areas of focus

 You can improve Loop by doing some of the following: